It is one of the leading fruit crops in temperate

 vodka.
 Let it brew for a week and strain.
 Rub the

-inflamed areas of the back with this tincture . - With an advanced form of weeping eczema,
+inflamed areas of the back with this tincture .

 traditional healers advise an vinegar broth from plum leaves.